You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 You will also love

-Climbing the Matterhorn?
+How to climb the Matterhorn?

 To climb the Matterhorn, it is advisable to have solid mountaineering experience, and to be physically and mentally prepared.
 At the same time, it's important to be accompanied when choosing a route to climb that's suited to your skill level, and to familiarise yourself with the techniques of rock climbing, progressing on snow and ice, and safety manoeuvres.
 Appropriate equipment, including mountaineering boots, crampons, ice axe, helmet and clothing suited to the weather conditions, is also essential.
 Planning the itinerary, dates according to weather conditions, permits and accommodation are all important logistical aspects.
 Once you're there, follow the itinerary carefully, taking into account the guide's instructions or any other information available, and ensuring safety at every stage.
 The descent, which is often more difficult than the ascent, also requires special attention.
 Finally, it's important to celebrate the success of the climb in complete safety, remembering the challenges met and the memories created.

-Who climbed the Matterhorn?
+Who climbed first the Matterhorn?

 The Matterhorn was first climbed on 14 July 1865 by a team led by British mountaineer Edward Whymper.
 The expedition reached the summit via the Hörnli ridge, a route on the Swiss side of the mountain.
 However, this first ascent was marked by tragedy; four members of the team perished during the descent.
 Since then, many renowned mountaineers from all over the world have successfully climbed the Matterhorn, making this iconic mountain one of the most famous and coveted in the world of mountaineering.